caydenpark/ContactsDB/README.md

 I utilized Firebase Firestore as the cloud database for this project.
 Firestore is a NoSQL document-oriented database that seamlessly integrates with Firebase projects.
 It provides real-time synchronization and scalable storage for structured data.

-The database consists of a single collection named "Persons," where each document represents a contact.
+The database consists of a single collection named "Persons", where each document represents a contact.
 The documents are identified by the first name of the contact, and each document contains fields such as First Name, Last Name, Email, and Phone.

 # Development Environment